vishalkrishna8/chess-game/README.md

 #### Show your support
 <!-- Give a ⭐ if you like this project. -->
-Don't forget to star the repo if you like it blush
+Don't forget to star the repo if you like it blush Don't forget to ⭐ the repo if you like it 😊